 How many days will the ECAP program pay for eligible households?

-ECAP will pay benefits for eligible households for 30 days.
+ECAP benefits must resolve the crisis for one month.
 There is still the maximum benefit of $750 per federal fiscal year for ECAP and Life Threatening.

 Debit Card

-My client’s LIHEAP was paid directly to him but he did not receive the Oklahoma Master Debit Card.
+The client’s energy assistance was paid directly to him but he did not receive the Oklahoma Master Debit Card.
 What should I do?

 You can open a Remedy ticket for AFS Helpdesk to resolve any card issue.
 Clients may have previously received a card or enrolled in direct deposit for other DHS benefits.
-The AFS Helpdesk agent can provide assistance.
-For more information, refer to article LIHEAP/ECAP: LIHEAP Non-Participant Vendor – Direct Payment to the Client
+The AFS Helpdesk agent may provide assistance.
+For more information, refer to article LIHEAP/ECAP: LIHEAP Non-Participant Vendor – Direct Payment to the Client.

 Incorrect Payments

-If the LIHEAP payment is incorrect, how do I report it?
+If the energy assistance payment is incorrect, how do AFS Field staff I report it?

 Payments to Providers